Five business skills employers are looking for

 How to add this to your skillset

-Operational strategy is the backbone of many roles in the business sector – after all, you can’t have a company that runs itself.
-Even with the rise of automated practices, professionals with the skills and confidence to develop and guide effective strategies are highly sought after.
+Supply and acquisition are the backbone of many roles in the business sector – after all, you can’t have a company without product.
+Even with the rise of automated practices and importing challenges, professionals with the skills and confidence to develop and guide effective strategies are highly sought after.

 How to add this to your skillset